modular-magician/terraform-provider-google-beta/website/docs/r/vertex_ai_endpoint_with_model_garden_deployment.html.markdown

   default name will be used.

 * `dedicated_endpoint_enabled` -
-  (Optional)
+  (Optional, Deprecated)
   If true, the endpoint will be exposed through a dedicated DNS [Endpoint.dedicated_endpoint_dns].
 Your request to the dedicated DNS will be isolated from other users' traffic and will have better performance and reliability.
 Note: Once you enabled dedicated endpoint, you won't be able to send request to the shared DNS {region}-aiplatform.googleapis.com.
   The limitations will be removed soon.

+  ~> **Warning:** This field is deprecated.
+Please use `dedicated_endpoint_disabled` instead.

+* `dedicated_endpoint_disabled` -
+  (Optional)
+  By default, dedicated endpoint is enabled.
+  If dedicated endpoint is enabled and private service connect config is not set, the endpoint will be exposed through a dedicated DNS [Endpoint.dedicated_endpoint_dns].
+If private service connect config is set, the endpoint will be exposed through private service connect.
+Your request to the dedicated DNS will be isolated from other users' traffic and will have better performance and reliability.
+Note: Once you enabled dedicated endpoint, you won't be able to send request to the shared DNS {region}-aiplatform.googleapis.com.
+The limitations will be removed soon.
+  If this field is set to true, the dedicated endpoint will be disabled and the deployed model will be exposed through the shared DNS {region}-aiplatform.googleapis.com.

 * `private_service_connect_config` -
   (Optional)